Concordia’s Jason Edward Lewis wants ethical artificial intelligence with an Indigenous worldview

 Since then, Lewis has co-founded the Indigenous Epistemology and AI Working Group: an international hub of Indigenous scholars whose goal is to define an ethical relationship to AI that is informed by Indigenous knowledge and philosophies.

 Lewis received $130,000 worth of grants from the Canadian Institute for Advanced Research (CIFAR) and the Social Sciences and Humanities Research Council of Canada (SSHRC) to explore the theory and practice of AI through a series of workshops in Hawai‘i this spring and summer.
-And that initial sentence that Kite highlighted turned into a $10,000 prize-winning essay to be published this summer in an edited collection by MIT Press.
+Lewis and Kite worked with collaborators to turn those initial conversations into a $10,000 prize-winning essay to be published this summer in an edited collection by MIT Press.

 None of this could have happened without the Initiative for Indigenous Futures (IIF), the SSHRC partnership that Lewis leads.
 He is the common person between the two grants; he and Kite are the common links between organizing the paper and the workshops.